 - These also are made up of different materials.
-The most prominent material being leather.
+The most prominent material is leather.

 - Boots for long rides are embraced by laces for protection.

-- The most expensive is the racing boots which come with strong harnesses instead of laces.
+- The most expensive are the racing boots which come with strong harnesses instead of laces.

-Boots are often ignored though for riding enthusiasts its more than just a riding gear.
+Boots are often ignored, though; for riding enthusiasts, it’s, more than just riding gear.

-The most common riding gear after helmet are the pair of gloves.
+The most common riding gear after a helmet is a pair of gloves.
 They protect our hands more than we can imagine.
-In case of an accident, our hands are the first one to touch the ground.
+In case of an accident, our hands are the first ones to touch the ground.

-- Riding gloves provide additional protection to fingers, nuckels, and palm.
+- Riding gloves provide additional protection to fingers, knuckles, and palms.

-- The material of the gloves include kevlar, cotton, synthetic material, and leather.
+- The material of gloves includes kevlar, cotton, synthetic material, and leather.

-- Depending upon the use the golves are of different types.
+- Depending upon the use, the gloves are of different types.
 These include

 - Motorcross gloves for water and dust protection along with protection of fingers.